 - The Box Challenge (new version for 2020)

-Participants in this category will construct garment(s), showcasing sewing skills and the ability to coordinate an outfit.
+Participants in this category will construct garments(s), showcasing sewing skills and the ability to coordinate an outfit.
 The outfit must contain at least one constructed garment; participants are encouraged to construct additional garments to complete the outfit.
 The garment(s) in this category must be sewn by the member as part of the Clothing & Textiles/Sewing Project.

-Participants in this category will shop for an entire outfit with the total cost not to exceed $40.00, including shoes but not sales tax.
-Receipts from the current 4-H year are required for any item that is visible.
-Gifts, prior purchases, and items without receipts are not eligible for this category.
-Receipts from yard sales, etc. may be hand written.
+Participants in this category will shop or an entire outfit with the total cost not to exceed $40.00, including shoes but not sales tax.
+Receipts from the current 4-H year are required for any items that is visible.
+Gifts, prior purchases, and items without receipts are not eligible for that category. receipts from yard sales, etc. may be had written.
 The member should consider value vs. cost, versatility, the shopping experience, and coordination of the outfit within the cost limit.
 There is no 4-H project requirement; any 4-H member may enter this category.